Oct 18, 2023 by Arnaud Stoz | 1057 views

 First you will need to install mitmproxy.
 You can either find the binary on the official website or some distribution might have it in its package repository.

-So what we are trying to achieve can be seen in the following picture.
+What we are trying to achieve can be seen in the following picture.
 It's basically a four step process:

 So there are two steps to prepare this setup: